-Before I get into a few frizzy-hair solutions, though, it's important to know what you're working with.
-When your hair is damaged, dry, or chemically treated, the outer layer of the strand (called the cuticle) rises, allowing for moisture to enter the strand, fatten it up, and create frizz.
+Before I get into a few frizzy-hair solutions though, it's important to get a basic idea of what frizz even is.
+Here’s the gist: When your hair is damaged, dry, or chemically treated, the outer layer of the strand (called the cuticle) rises, allowing for moisture to enter the strand, fatten it up, and create frizz.
 The fix?
-Make sure your hair cuticles are as soft and smooth as possible.
-Ahead, six celebrity hairstylists offer up their expert tricks, hacks, and product recs for helping you get the smoothest, flyaway-free hair of all time.
-Consider this your ultimate guide to sleek-AF hair.
+Make sure your hair cuticles are as flat and smooth as possible.
+Ahead, professional stylists offer up their best tricks and product recs for helping you get the smoothest, flyaway-free hair of all time.

 Sooo you've decided you want to wear your hair sleek and smooth but the weather says otherwise.
 Help keep your flyaways from popping back up the second you step outside by keeping a smart little arsenal of products with you at all times.
 My personal favorite?
-These frizz-smoothing sheets from Ouai.
-Not only are they small enough to pop into your bag, but they're also spiked with hydrating ingredients like coconut oil and shea butter that keep your hair soft, shiny, and static-free.
+These frizz-smoothing sheets from Nunzio Saviano.
+Not only are they small enough to pop into your bag, but they're also spiked with hydrating ingredients like coconut oil to keep your hair soft, shiny, and static-free.

 Seriously, don't skimp on the heat sprays, not even if you're in a huge rush or you're lazy AF.
 Fried, sizzled strands are way more prone to frizz and flyaways than soft and healthy hair, so if you know you're using a hot tool, make sure you've got a solid heat protectant on hand.
 This one from Cantu shields hair from heat up to 425 degrees while also hydrating and smoothing it with shea butter.
 Not bad for $4.